How Houston ISD plans to equip students for first day of online instruction

 READ MORE: HISD opening 36 campuses as digital learning centers for students in need

-In an exclusive interview on ABC13 tonight at 10 p.m., Dr. Lathan will outline how the district is stepping up to keep students safe amidst the coronavirus outbreak, and how they're working to keep kids from falling behind.
+In an exclusive interview on ABC13, Dr. Lathan outlined how the district is stepping up to keep students safe amidst the coronavirus outbreak, and how they're working to keep kids from falling behind.

+"I think we will revisit the school day and I'm hoping our state officials and elected officials will revisit what the time looks like for the school day," she said.
+"So, do we need eight hours?
+Do we need 10?
+I always believe we need more time, especially when students are behind, and what should the school calendar look like that is not a challenge.
+This pandemic has challenged us all and will continue to challenge us to think differently."

 How Houston ISD plans to equip students for first day of online instruction